 Validation and Verification (V&V) are steps to determine if a system or component satisfies its operational and system-level requirements.
 V&V requirements are established during the course of a program to provide adequate direction for system engineers to gauge the progress of a program.

 - Validation is a quality control process that determines if operational requirements are meet for the overall system to meet to Initial Capabilities Document (ICD) and Capability Development Document (CDD).
 The analysis is a testing method primarily used in Validation.

 - Verification is a quality control process that determines if a system meets its system-level requirements.
 Inspection and demonstration is the main testing method used in Verification.

-V&V are important to the designer, the systems engineer, the Program Manager (PM), and the customer.
+V&V is important to the designer, the systems engineer, the Program Manager (PM), and the customer.
 The V&V efforts provide direct evidence of progress towards ultimately meeting the customer’s requirements.
 The V&V results provide incremental assurance that the product will pass the customer’s criteria.
 Eventually, these results provide proof that the product performs as specified, and provide an indication of how well the product will satisfy its operational needs.